khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp/content.md

     {:noreply, %{ state | clock: updated_clock }}
   end

+  @doc """
+  Here is the logic for creating an event to indicate the process has received a message.
+  """
   @impl true
   def handle_cast({ :received, from }, state = %{ events: events, clock: clock }) do
     updated_clock = Clock.increment(clock)